 Abbreviation for "Primum Familiae Vini", a select group of family wineries.
-The idea gave birth in 1990 to the two wine legends Miguel Torres (* 1941) and Robert Drouhin, the foundation was then in 1993.
+The two wine legends Miguel gave the idea in 1990 Torres (* 1941) and Robert Drouhin, the foundation then took place in 1993.
 The international association of "First families of wine" is limited to a maximum of 12 members.
-Each family owns vineyards, is one of the most prestigious wine producers in its region and produces wines of international renown.
-Each year, another member presides.
-A new membership is an invitation and requires the consent of all existing members.
-The objectives were defined in a PFV charter: promoting and defending the moral values that form the backbone of family business; Exchanging information regarding viticulture and oenology and promoting the traditional methods that underline the quality of the wine and the terroir respect; Promoting temperate wine enjoyment as a cultural tradition of zest for life; Exchange useful information about all aspects of the business.
+Each family owns vineyards, is one of the most prestigious wine producers in its region and produces wines with an international reputation.
+A different member takes over the chair each year.
+New membership is by invitation and requires the consent of all existing members.
+The objectives were defined in a PFV charter: promoting and defending the moral values that form the backbone of family business; Exchange information related to viticulture and oenology and promoting traditional methods that underline the quality of the wine and that terroir respect; Promoting moderate wine consumption as a cultural tradition of zest for life; Exchange useful information on all aspects of business.

-The former members Mondavi (Early 2005) and Jaboulet-Aîné (Early 2006) have left because of new ownership of the circle.
-Since they were both sold in the meantime or are no longer in family ownership, an important condition was no longer met.
-At the Annual General Meeting in 2007, Hubert de Billy (Pol Roger) was elected President.
-The current eleven members are Antinori (Tuscany, Italy), Château de Beaucastel (Rhône, France), Château Mouton-Rothschild (Pauillac-Médoc, France), Joseph Drouhin (Burgundy, France), Egon Müller-Scharzhof (Moselle, Germany), Hugel et Fils (Alsace, France), Pol Roger (Champagne, France), Sassicaia (Tuscany, Italy), Symington (Porto, Portugal), Torres (Penedès, Spain) and Vega Sicilia (Ribera del Duero, Spain).
+The former members Mondavi (Early 2005) and Jaboulet-Aîné (Early 2006) left the district due to new ownership.
+Since they have both been sold in the meantime or are no longer family-owned, an important requirement was no longer met.
+At the annual general meeting in 2007, Hubert de Billy (Pol Roger) was elected president.
+The current eleven members are Antinori (Tuscany, Italy), Château de Beaucastel (Rhone, France), Château Mouton-Rothschild (Pauillac-Médoc, France), Joseph Drouhin (Burgundy, France), Egon Müller-Scharzhof (Moselle, Germany), Hugel et Fils (Alsace, France), Pol Roger (Champagne, France), Sassicaia (Tuscany, Italy), Symington (Porto, Portugal), Torres (Penedès, Spain) and Vega Sicilia (Ribera del Duero, Spain).